The Store (novel): Introduction

-Plot summary
+Synopsis

 Colonel Miltiades "Milt" Vaiden, a decorated Civil War Confederate officer and former overseer of Crowninshield plantation, is the central figure in this and the third novel of the trilogy.
 As an overseer he was in a position between the wealthy planters and poor whites; his father was a blacksmith.
 Struggling to gain a place after the war, he became head of the newly founded local Ku Klux Klan (KKK), made up of veterans determined to defend white supremacy.
 A character described by critic J. Donald Adams in the New York Times as "forceful" and "unscrupulous", Col. Milt Vaiden slowly works his way into business leadership in the town of Florence by the late 1880s, in the post-Reconstruction era.

 Stribling explores the personal and economic trials and tribulations of Col. Milt and others during the post-Reconstruction era, when the labor force of freedmen has been converted mostly to sharecroppers and tenant farmers.
 White men work to exploit the changing conditions.
-The title, "The Store", is symbolic of Col. Milt's ethical and economic transition from post-war poverty to economic independence, set against the "old plantation" culture.
-The novel describes in blunt language, the cultural and social stress as the old plantation society and freedmen adjust to the post-war reconstruction.
+The title is symbolic of Col. Milt's ethical and economic transition from post-war poverty to economic independence, set against the "old plantation" culture.
+The novel describes in blunt language the cultural and social stress as the old plantation society and freedmen adjust to the post-war reconstruction.

 Reception

-Robert Coates of the New Yorker magazine compared T. S. Stribling "to Mark Twain in his abilities to convey the very life and movement of a small Southern town."
+Robert Coates of the New Yorker magazine compared T.S.
+Stribling "to Mark Twain in his abilities to convey the very life and movement of a small Southern town."

 The Literary Guild selected this novel in 1932 for one of its editions, which helped to stimulate its sales.

 The following year, Stribling won a 1933 Pulitzer Prize for this novel.
-The Pulitzer committee said they had selected it because "of its sustained interest, and because of the convincing and comprehensive picture it presents of life in an inland Southern community during the middle eighties of the last century."
+The Pulitzer committee said it had selected it because "of its sustained interest, and because of the convincing and comprehensive picture it presents of life in an inland Southern community during the middle eighties of the last century."